Angie Sage

 Angie Sage (born 20 June 1952) is an English author of children's literature, including the Septimus Heap series, the TodHunter Moon trilogy, and the Araminta Spook series (Araminta Spookie, in the United States).

 Life

 According to her publisher's biography, Sage grew up in the Thames Valley, London and Kent.
 She tells how her publisher father brought home blank books, and she would write and illustrate her own stories in these.
 She began to study medicine, but moved instead to the Art School in Leicester to study graphic design and illustration, using these skills to begin illustrating books.

 Her first novel was the first in her Septimus Heap series: Magyk.

+Publications

+The following is a list of books written by Angie Sage.
+It does not include books she only illustrated.